-With so many different varieties of stone flooring it is important that you are armed with the right knowledge, to ensure you are picking the best fit for your home.
-Certain types of stone flooring require more maintenance than others, so make sure to factor this into you time and budget when making your decision.
+With so many different varieties of stone flooring, it is important that you are armed with the right knowledge, to ensure you are picking the best fit for your home.
+Certain types of stone flooring require more maintenance than others, so make sure to factor this into your time and budget when making your decision.

-With this in mind we have put together this guide to the most popular types of stone floor, to help you pick which is the right stone floor for your home.
+With this in mind, we have put together this guide to the most popular types of stone floors, to help you pick which is the right stone floor for your home.

 Marble is one of the softer stones as its porosity is higher than granite or slate.
 Marble stone give a lovely clean and sophisticated look to the home, but is recommended for areas of low traffic as it is easily scratched.
 As this stone is quite porous, it is recommended to regularly seal this floor to increase it durability.